Q: What is Amazon WorkSpaces?

-Amazon WorkSpaces offers Amazon Linux WorkSpaces built on Amazon Linux 2 LTS, Windows 7 or Windows 10 desktop experiences.
-Windows 7 and Windows 10 desktop experiences are powered by Windows Server 2008 R2 and Windows Server 2016 respectively.
-If your organization is eligible to bring their own Windows Desktop licenses, you can run the Windows 7 or Windows 10 Enterprise operating system on your Amazon WorkSpaces.
+Amazon WorkSpaces offers Amazon Linux WorkSpaces built on Amazon Linux 2 LTS, or Windows 10 desktop experiences.
+The Windows 10 desktop experiences is powered by Windows Server 2016.
+If your organization is eligible to bring their own Windows Desktop licenses, you can run the Windows 10 Enterprise operating system on your Amazon WorkSpaces.

 Q: What are the root and user volumes mapped to for Amazon Linux WorkSpaces and Amazon WorkSpaces with Windows?

 For Amazon Linux WorkSpaces, root volume is mapped to /, and user volume is mapped to /home

 For Windows, root volume is mapped to C: drive, and user volume is mapped to D: drive.